What is a State Health Insurance Exchange?

 Will marketplace medical insurance cost less than UCO’s medical coverage?

-The marketplace will include plans that cover as much as 90% and as little 60% of eligible expenses.
-Also, networks doctors and hospitals may be different from one plan or region to another.
+The marketplace includes plans that cover as much as 90 percent and as little 60 percent of eligible expenses.
+Also, networks, doctors and hospitals may be different from one plan or region to another.
 As a result, some marketplace plans may be less expensive than UCO’s plan options.
-We won’t know for sure until after October 1, when all marketplaces publish their plan features and rates.
-However, keep in mind that UCO subsides 100% of the employee portion of the medical insurance for eligible employees.
-Because UCO’s employee only coverage is affordable under the ACA, you will not be eligible for the federal tax credit even if your family income meets the subsidy criteria, and even if the federal subsidy is greater than UCO’s subsidy.
+However, keep in mind that UCO subsides 100 percent of the employee portion of the medical insurance for eligible employees.
+Because UCO’s employee-only coverage is affordable under the ACA, you will not be eligible for the federal tax credit even if your family income meets the subsidy criteria, and even if the federal subsidy is greater than UCO’s subsidy.

 Where can I learn more now?